CALL TO ACTION

 Then, spend some time... helping us help those in need.

-Join on our theLouisiana Lupus Foundation's support groups and connect with friends who can meet with family members, make visits to the hospital, explain patient information, and offer referrals to help eliminate some of the limits--and pain--of living with lupus.
+Join one of our theLouisiana Lupus Foundation's support groups and connect with friends who can meet with family members, make visits to the hospital, explain patient information, and offer referrals to help eliminate some of the limits--and pain--of living with lupus.

 Let us know how lupus has impacted your life.